 Amy Brodesky, Ed.M., Principal Investigator

-Amy Brodesky has been a mathematics curriculum developer and professional development specialist at EDC for over 25 years.
-Over the past eighteen years, she has focused her attention on improving mathematics instruction for struggling math learners, leading six related NSF-funded projects at EDC including Building District Capacity to Improve Mathematics Learning for Students with Disabilities and the current project, Strengthening Mathematics Intervention project (funded by National Science Foundation) which studied the landscape of mathematics intervention practices at the middle grades by conducting classroom observations, interviews with teachers and leaders, and a national survey.
+Amy Brodesky has been a mathematics curriculum developer and professional development specialist at EDC for over 30 years.
+During the past twenty years, she has focused her attention on improving core mathematics instruction and intervention for students with mathematics difficulties and disabilities.
+Currently, she leads the Strengthening Mathematics Intervention project (funded by National Science Foundation) which studied the landscape of mathematics intervention practices at the middle grades by conducting classroom observations, interviews with teachers and leaders, and a national survey.
 The project applied the findings to design a hybrid PD course specifically for teachers of mathematics intervention classes.
 On a prior project, Ms. Brodesky was the study leader and co-author of the IES Issues and Answers Report, Math Education Practices for Students with Disabilities and Struggling Learners: Case Studies of Six Schools from Two Northeast States (2008) and two reports on performance patterns for students with disabilities in grade 4 mathematics education in New York State and Massachusetts.